Yczar/animatedroute/README.md

 [Flutter Package](https://github.com/Yczar/animatedroute)

-### Show some :thumbsup: and star the repo to support the project
+### Show some :heart: and star the repo to support the project

 ## Screen Record